 5.2 How can I make Pasta Alfredo vegan?

-To make a vegan version of Pasta Alfredo, substitute traditional dairy ingredients with plant-based alternatives.
-Use vegan butter and a non-dairy cream or cashew cream.
-Nutritional yeast can be added for a cheesy flavor without using actual cheese.
+Swap vegan butter and non-dairy cream or cashew cream.
+Nutritional yeast gives a cheesy flavor without cheese.

 5.3 What can I add to Pasta Alfredo?